kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_3/README.md

 ### Prerequisites

-1x Raspberry Pi

-### Requirements
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Be inside the current directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi4_3` directory.

+`docker compose` works.

+### Objective

+Run:

 `docker compose up --build -d`

-`hostname -I` and go to http://<ip-address>:8080 from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp
+`hostname -I` and go to http://<ip-address> from Pi remote connection or a machine that's connected to the same local network where Pi hosts the webapp.

 `app.py` is NOT meant to be viewed for solving this challenge

+View the website's source code, there's a clue hidden there.

 Find the flag hidden in the file hosting web app.

+### **Hints**

+The flag is hidden in a directory, other than /uploads or /.

+The hidden flag directory is guessable, but tools like `gobuster` `dirbuster` etc can be used aswell.

 ### Cleaning up

 `docker compose down`

-### **Hints**

-View the website's source code, there's a clue hidden there.

-The hidden flag directory is guessable, but tools like `gobuster` `dirbuster` etc can be used aswell.